darthpelo/MVP-FlowControllers-Swift/README.md

 ### MainFlowController.swift

-This is the first FlowController instantiated in your project.
-It doesn't create any `ViewController` and `Presenter` couple, but just a FlowController child.
+This is the first (root) FlowController instantiated in your project.
+It doesn't create any `ViewController` and `Presenter` couple, but just one or more FlowController child.
+For example, the FC of the On Boarding of your application and the FC of the Main Scene of the application.

 ```swift
 class MainFlowController: FlowController {